layer-3/clearsync/README.md

 </td></tr>
 </tbody></table>

-> **_Note:_** The size of each data block is determined by the tree depth, which is represented on the x-axis of the
+> **_Note:_** Please note that the size of each data block is determined by the tree depth,
+> which is represented on the x-axis of the figures.
-> figures.
-The y-axis is shown using a logarithmic scale to better visualize the range of values.
-Please note that the
+> In order to better visualize the full range of values, the y-axis is shown using a logarithmic scale.
-> real time difference between the data points will be larger than what is visualized on the figure due to the
+> However, it's important to keep in mind that the real time difference between data points
+> will be larger than what is depicted on the figure due to the logarithmic scale.

-> logarithmic
-> scale.
+Benchmark implementation can be found in [txaty/merkle-tree-bench](https://github.com/txaty/merkle-tree-bench).

 ## Dependencies

 This project requires the following dependencies:

-- [gool](https://github.com/txaty/gool) - a generic goroutine pool.
-Please make sure your Golang version supports generics.
+- [gool](https://github.com/txaty/gool) - a generics goroutine pool.
+Before running the code, make sure that your Golang version supports generics.
-- [gomonkey](https://github.com/agiledragon/gomonkey) - a Go library for monkey patching in unit tests.
-It may have permission-denied issues on Apple Silicon MacBooks.
-But it will not affect the use of the Merkle Tree library.
+- [gomonkey](https://github.com/agiledragon/gomonkey) - a Go library that allows you to monkey patch in unit tests.
+  Please note that this library may have permission-denied issues on Apple Silicon MacBooks.
+However, this will not affect the use of the Merkle Tree library.

 ## License